magsenche/hanazono/docs/health/immune_system.md

 - **Natural Killer Cells**: A type of cytotoxic cell that targets virus-infected cells and tumors
 - **Dendritic Cells**: Capture pathogens and present their antigens to cells of the adaptive immune system

+??? question "Describe the response and components of the innate immune system"
+    The innate immune system's response is **local**, **immediate** and **non-specific**

+    - **Skin**: Acts as a natural barrier against pathogens
+    - **Mucous Membranes**: Protective linings in the nasal, oral, intestinal, and urogenital tracts
+    - **Macrophages**: Cells that engulf and digest pathogens
+    - **Natural Killer Cells**: A type of cytotoxic cell that targets virus-infected cells and tumors
+    - **Dendritic Cells**: Capture pathogens and present their antigens to cells of the adaptive immune system

 ### Adaptive Immune System
 Specific response tailored to the pathogen and has memory of past infections